sympmarc/SPServices/README.md

 This will start a job that watches the sources files as they are saved and runs the linting tool to ensure they are clean of issues.

+### Deploy to a SharePoint Folder

+For development, just copy the entire `src` folder to a SharePoint folder and click on the `dev.aspx` file.
+SPServices will be loaded using AMD (require.js).

+A build target has been created to facilitate this task - called `deploy`.
+In order to use it, you must first set the `deployLocation` in the `me.build.json` file that is automatically created at the root of this project when grunt is run.
+The deploy location could be a locally mapped drive to the desired SharePoint folder or a network path.
+Example for an O365 tennat:

+    //YourTenantNameHere.sharepoint.com@SSL/DavWWWRoot/sites/dev/Shared Documents/SPServices-dev

+>   Note: When using a network path, you may receive an error on first attempt to `deploy`.
+This is likely because Windows is unable to authenticate with the SharePoint server.
+To resolve the issued, use the network path in Windows Explorer to access it directly and enter the appropriate credentials if prompted.

+To deploy using grunt, run:

+    grunt deploy